statisticalbiotechnology/dia_sum/log.md

 ### 15:00 done with half-time checking, mail sent to L, check lower q-value on my top3 is human and coding ipywidget.

+### 15:40 checked top3 and started coding ipywidget.

+Next to do:

+Recode plotting like my code, but with L:s smoothing thing based on ranks... it will look smoothers.

+Fix ipywidget.

+### 18:00 still fixing ipywidget

+### 20:50 ipywidget fixed...

+There still seems to be something wrong with the eigen samples...
+I think maybe all the samples are the same, i.e. i'm simulating wrong.

+Will fix presentation before bed.

 ## 2022-03-07
 ### 09:30 Write-up on peptide simulate script